Scitator/rl-course-experiments/README.md

 ### Overview
 This repository provides code implementations for popular Reinforcement Learning algorithms.

 Main idea was to generalise main RL algorithms and provide unified interface for testing them on any gym environment.
+For example, now your can create your own Double Dueling Deep Recurrent Q-Learning agent (Let's name it, 3Drq).
 For simplicity, all main agent blocks are in `agents` folder.

 For now, repository is under after-course refactoring.
 So, many documentation needed.

 All code is written in Python 3 and uses RL environments from OpenAI Gym.
 Advanced techniques use Tensorflow for neural network implementations.

 ### Inspired by:
 * [Berkeley CS188x](http://ai.berkeley.edu/home.html)